jeremyKisner/verbose-goggles/basic-algebra/chapterthree/LEARN.md

 Maria has $2.43 in quarters and pennies in her wallet.
 She has twice as many pennies as quarters.
 How many coins of each type does she have?
 - .25q + .01(2q) = $2.43
   -  9 Quarters and 18 pennies

+# 3.28
+Danny has $2.14 worth of pennies and nickels in his piggy bank.
+The number of nickels is two more than ten times the number of pennies.
+How many nickels and how many pennies does Danny have?
+- .01 * p + (10p + 2) = 2.14
+  - 4 pennies and 42 nickels